order1y/syna-start/content/_index/hero.md

 particles = true

 title = "Orderly"
-subtitle = "A new look at searching in documents"
+subtitle = "A new look \n at searching in documents"

 [header]
   image = "header.jpg"